CaSToRC-CyI/eurocc2_Supercomputing_for_all/Guides/g02_Cyclone_Accessing.md

 ## **2.2 Generating an SSH Key**

-To connect to Cyclone, you need to generate an SSH key pair.
+To connect to Cyclone, you need to generate an SSH key pair and share it with the HPC Facility managing Cyclone.
 Follow the instructions for your platform below:

 ### **2.2.1 Mac/Linux**